daniel-dsouza/EVE-Intel/README.md

 # EVE-bot
 I wanted a Discord bot for EVE, but I didn't want one that could leak sensitive information.
 So I made my own.

-If you find this useful, please tell `spicy indian` in game with a mail and or ISK donation!
+If you find this useful, please tell `spicy indian` in game with a mail and/or ISK donation!

 ## What does EVE-bot do?
 This is still a work in progress, and this list will grow.